-Term Description of meaning

-Part 131 aircraft either of the following:

-a crewed, free balloon

-a hot air airship

-Part 131 recreational activity operating a Part 131 aircraft other than for one of the following:

-5

-a specialised balloon operation

-balloon flight crew rating

-Note: Balloon flying training for any of these purposes means an AOC is required to conduct this training.
-Balloon flying training conducted for other purposes is a Part 131 recreational activity

-pilot in command (PIC) the pilot designated by the operator of the aircraft as being in command and charged with the safe conduct of the flight

-populous areas includes a city and a town

-powered-lift aircraft a power-driven, heavier-than-air aircraft that derives its lift in flight:

-during vertical manoeuvring and low-speed flight from:

-" the reaction of air on one or more normally power - driven rotors on substantially vertical axes, or

-" engine thrust

-chiefly from aerodynamic reactions on surfaces remaining fixed under given conditions of flight

-relative-work descent a parachute descent in which persons who are undertaking parachute descents attempt to bring themselves together while in freefall or while under an opened parachute (also known as a canopy relative-work descent)

-relevant design authority for an emergency parachute or reserve parachute assembly, any of the following issued for the parachute or assembly:

-an ETSO authorisation issued under regulation (EU) No 748/2012 of the European Parliament and the Council of the European Union

-a TSO authorization issued under the FARs

-an FAA letter of TSO design approval

-an ATSO authorisation

-a letter of ATSO design approval

-reserve parachute a second or auxiliary personnel parachute worn by a person undertaking a parachute descent.
+Term Description of meaning Part 131 aircraft either of the following: › a crewed, free balloon › a hot air airship Part 131 recreational operating a Part 131 aircraft other than for one of the following: activity › a balloon transport operation › a specialised balloon operation balloon flying training for the grant of a balloon flight crew licence or a balloon flight crew rating Note: Balloon flying training for any of these purposes means an AOC is required to conduct this training.
+Balloon flying training conducted for other purposes is a Part 131 recreational activity pilot in command (PIC) the pilot designated by the operator of the aircraft as being in command and charged with the safe conduct of the flight populous areas includes a city and a town powered-lift aircraft a power-driven, heavier-than-air aircraft that derives its lift in flight: during vertical manoeuvring and low-speed flight from: " the reaction of air on one or more normally power - driven rotors on substantially vertical axes, or " engine thrust chiefly from aerodynamic reactions on surfaces remaining fixed under given conditions of flight relative-work descent a parachute descent in which persons who are undertaking parachute descents attempt to bring themselves together while in freefall or while under an opened parachute (also known as a canopy relative-work descent) relevant design authority for an emergency parachute or reserve parachute assembly, any of the following issued for the parachute or assembly: an ETSO authorisation issued under regulation (EU) No 748/2012 of the European Parliament and the Council of the European Union a TSO authorization issued under the FARs › an FAA letter of TSO design approval › an ATSO authorisation › a letter of ATSO design approval reserve parachute a second or auxiliary personnel parachute worn by a person undertaking a parachute descent.
 Note: Two reserve parachutes must be carried for a cutaway descent (in which the main parachute is deliberately jettisoned, and a reserve parachute then deployed as the main parachute).